thirdreality/nightlight_mt/README.md

 synchronously, so that users can experience the latest version of Matter earlier.
 Matter is as vibrant as the Amazon rainforest.
 Let's go ahead.

+# Hardware Scheme
 <img src="./README.assets/System_Block_Diagram.jpg">

+From this path: `"./nightlight_mt/docs_3r/hardware"`, you can download the hardware implementation schematic, refer to the scheme, and conduct in-depth research against the code.